junxit/us-congress-bills-119/metadata.md

 - 2025-07-10 — Committee on Agriculture, Nutrition, and Forestry.
 Reported by Senator Boozman with an amendment in the nature of a substitute.
 Without written report.
 - 2025-07-10 — Committee on Agriculture, Nutrition, and Forestry.
 Reported by Senator Boozman with an amendment in the nature of a substitute.
 Without written report.
 - 2025-07-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 111.
+- 2025-11-20 — Held at the desk.
+- 2025-11-20 — Message on Senate action sent to the House.
+- 2025-11-20 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S8259-8261; text: CR S8261)
+- 2025-11-20 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2025-11-20 — Received in the House.